smacaskill/Assignment3/README.md

 This webpage was built and designed by Sandy MacAskill.

+To run the webpage simply navigate to this link: https://tranquil-woodland-29528.herokuapp.com/

 To operate the program simply do the following:

 1.Fill out form with all required fields